Indivizo/legal/latest/en--general-terms-and-conditions.md

 **10.7.** Client acknowledges that it is fully responsible under the applicable laws for any damages and other claims arising from illegal data management.

-**10.8.** Service Provider shall not be liable towards users or any other third parties for the activity of Client.
+**10.8.** Service Provider shall not be liable to users or any other third parties for the activity of Client.
 Service Provider shall not be liable for damages occurring in the IT equipment or other property of Client caused primarily by viruses during the access to or use of the Service.
 Furthermore, Service Provider shall not be liable for the inaccessibility or slow operation of Service due to the internet connection used by Client and for errors due to the lack of Technical Requirements (the link where the Technical Requirements are available is defined in Section 2.11. of the present GTC).
 Moreover, Service Provider shall not be liable for the inaccessibility or outage of Service due to firewalls or other solutions blocking internet communication used by Client.
 Service Provider’s liability is excluded for any damages or losses arising from the inadequate, illegal or non-contractual use of the Service.
 Service Provider shall not be liable for lost profits, if Client’s profit does not reach the expected level or if Client realizes loss.
 Service Provider shall not be liable for the loss of personal or confidential data; or damages and losses arising from the non-usability of hardware or software.

 **10.9.** Service Provider’s maximum liability (either contractual or non-contractual liability) shall not exceed the Service Fee paid by Client to Service Provider in two invoicing periods.
 The fees applied by Service Provider reflect the limitation contained herein.

 **10.10.** Limitation of liability

-During the co-operation with Client Service Provider shall perform its activity with care and expertise.
+During the co-operation with Client, Service Provider shall perform its activity with care and expertise.
 However, Client acknowledges that

-* the Service cannot be free of all errors,
+* the Service cannot be free of all errors;
-* some knowledge is required from the Client and Applicants for the proper use of the Service,
+* some knowledge is required from the Client and Applicants for the proper use of the Service;
-* Service Provider is not obliged to warrant that the latest version of the Service is compatible with the previous versions,
+* Service Provider is not obliged to warrant that the latest version of the Service is compatible with the previous versions;
 * Service Provider is entitled to make changes in the functionality of the Application within the current software version as well.

 Service Provider shall not be liable for either direct or consequential damages arising from any of the above circumstances.
 Service Provider shall not be liable for damages arising from data loss.
-Apart from consequential damages Service Provider shall not be liable for lost profit, claims cannot be made on that basis.
+Apart from consequential damages, Service Provider shall not be liable for lost profit, claims cannot be made on that basis.
 Service Provider shall be liable for the loss of data only if the damage is due to Service Provider’s serious negligence.

 ## <a name="classified-data-and-intellectual-property"></a> 11.
 Classified data and intellectual property

 **11.1.** Service Provider shall follow all the applicable laws and regulations during its activity, especially the laws regulating copyright and intellectual property.
-In relation to the above obligation Service Provider declares to be entitled to use the technical procedures, hardware and software technologies used for the provision of the Service.
-The application of hardware and software used by Service Provider is not limited by the rights of any other third parties and does not infringe the rights third parties.
+In relation to the above obligation, Service Provider declares to be entitled to use the technical procedures, hardware and software technologies used for the provision of the Service.
+The application of hardware and software used by Service Provider is not limited by the rights of any other third parties and does not infringe the rights of third parties.

 **11.2.** Service Provider is entitled to the intellectual property created during the performance of Service.
 Service Provider warrants that the applications provided do not infringe intellectual property rights of other parties.